EEGKit/cardiac-artefact-removal/README.md

 * rm_heart_artefact.py
 * rm_heart_artefact_tukey.py

-These timings are generated using the method used by Nierula et al., 2022 (https://www.biorxiv.org/content/10.1101/2022.12.05.519148v1) and the accompanying code can be found at: https://github.com/eippertlab/spinal_sep1
+These timings are generated using the method employed by [Nierula et al., 2024](https://www.biorxiv.org/content/10.1101/2022.12.05.519148v2) and the accompanying code can be found in the [associated repository](https://github.com/eippertlab/spinal_sep1).

 ### Archive ###
 Scripts contained in **/Archive** contain old code and alternative versions of scripts which are no longer in use.